janosg/dl_intro/docs/source/logistics.md

 ### Which libraries can you use

 You can use any python library you want.
-If you need packages that are not installed in the course environment, your project needs to contain an `environment.yml` file with all packages you use.
+If you need packages that are not installed in the course environment, your project needs to contain a `pyproject.toml` and a `uv.lock` file (created with `uv init` and `uv add`, see the [installation page](installation.md)) with all packages you use.

-If you use libraries that are not part of the course environment and do not provide an environment file, we will deduct points.
+If you use libraries that are not part of the course environment and do not provide these files, we will deduct points.

 ### Types of final projects